briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

                 under this subsection if the court, in lieu of that suspended term, places the offender under a community control sanction pursuant to Ohio R.C.
-2929.25 and requires the offender to attend, for three consecutive days, a drivers’ intervention program certified under Ohio R.C.
+2929.25 and requires the offender to attend, for three consecutive days, a drivers' intervention program certified under Ohio R.C.
 5119.38.

                 The court also may suspend the execution of any part of the three-day jail term under this subsection if it places the offender under a community control sanction pursuant to Ohio R.C.
-2929.25 for part of the three days, requires the offender to attend for the suspended part of the term a drivers’ intervention program so certified, and sentences the offender to a jail term equal to the remainder of the three consecutive days that the offender does not spend attending the program.
-The court may require the offender, as a condition of community control and in addition to the required attendance at a drivers’ intervention program, to attend and satisfactorily complete any treatment or education programs that comply with the minimum standards adopted pursuant to Ohio R.C.
-Chapter 5119 by the Director of Mental Health and Addiction Services that the operators of the drivers’ intervention program determine that the offender should attend and to report periodically to the court on the offender’s progress in the programs.
+2929.25 for part of the three days, requires the offender to attend for the suspended part of the term a drivers' intervention program so certified, and sentences the offender to a jail term equal to the remainder of the three consecutive days that the offender does not spend attending the program.
+The court may require the offender, as a condition of community control and in addition to the required attendance at a drivers' intervention program, to attend and satisfactorily complete any treatment or education programs that comply with the minimum standards adopted pursuant to Ohio R.C.
+Chapter 5119 by the Director of Mental Health and Addiction Services that the operators of the drivers' intervention program determine that the offender should attend and to report periodically to the court on the offender's progress in the programs.
 The court also may impose on the offender any other conditions of community control that it considers necessary.
 If the court grants unlimited driving privileges to a first-time offender under Ohio